olvior/silksong_timer/README.md

 - f8 to set the start scene
 - f9 to set the end scene
 - f10 to cancel the timer

+(these can be edited in the settings file, in the Silksong config folder)